shuozhixu/JVSTA_2026/README.md

 ## Foreword

-The purpose of this project is to calculate the local slip resistances (LSR) in body-centered cubic random alloys.
-MoNbTi is used here an example.
+The purpose of this project is to calculate the local slip resistances (LSR) in body-centered cubic (BCC) random alloys.
+MoNbTi is used here as an example.

 To use the [ML model developed by Jian et al.](https://github.com/wrj2018/LSR_2026), one should, for a given alloy, calculate the mean LSR of both edge and screw dislocations on all four slip planes, {110}, {112}, {123}, and {134}.
 For each unique combination of dislocation character and slip plane, at least 10 LSR valuels are needed to obtain the mean LSR value.
 In other words, for a given alloy, 80 LAMMPS simulations are needed to obtain 80 LSR values.
-It follows that 8 mean LSR values will be provided to the ML model for that alloy.
+It follows that 8 mean LSR values are obtained and provided to the ML model as inputs for that alloy.

 ## LAMMPS

 Following [another project](https://github.com/shuozhixu/Modelling_2024), we can build LAMMPS with the MANYBODY package and submit jobs on [OSCER](http://www.ou.edu/oscer.html).

 To run a LAMMPS simulation, put three files --- an interatomic potential file, an input file, and a data file --- into the same directory.
 Determination of the LSR should follow that of the [Peierls stress](https://github.com/shuozhixu/LAMMPSatOU).

+Before running any LSR simulations for a given BCC alloy, one needs to know its lattice parameter.
+Calculation of the lattice parameter for a given BCC alloy can follow [this GitHub repository](https://github.com/shuozhixu/Modelling_2024), where MoNbTa was used as an example.

 ## Interatomic potential